vivid-planet/comet-brevo-module/.changeset/dirty-balloons-prove.md

 "@comet/brevo-api": minor
 ---

-Contacts can now be manually assigned on the target group edit admin page additionally to the previously existing filter assignment
+Allow manually assigning contacts to a target group This is in addition to the existing automatic assignment via filters.